GivenMaake/AStar_Java/README.txt

 2.2.1.
 Create a folder under c: drive named 'Astar' 2.2.2.
 Copy your 'large_map.txt' from the project's Test_Maps folder to the above created folder.
 2.2.3.
 In Intellij, click 'Run' from the menu and navigate to 'Edit Configurations'.
 2.2.4.
-Select 'Applet' from the left pane of the run configuration window.
+Select add/+ at the top left corner and click 'Applet' from the left pane of the run configuration window.
 2.2.5.
-Under 'Configuration' tab on the right hand side of the window, make sure the 'Applet class' is 'AStarAlgorithm_Main'
+Under 'Configuration' tab on the right hand side of the window, Type any name next to 'Name' and make sure to browse and set 'Applet class' to
+ 'AStarAlgorithm_Main'
 2.2.6.
 Finally click 'run' at the bottom of the window 2.2.7.
 After a successful run, an output file will be created in c:\Astar\large_map_OUTPUT.txt